 Along with asking questions, be open to the idea of sharing your own feelings with your organization.

 We are conditioned by society to act “tough,” keep work and feelings separate, and generally be defensive and guarded.
 Sometimes this isn’t the most productive way to handle things, though.

-Challenge yourself by sharing a more personal feeling instead of bottling it in, and without blaming anyone.
+Challenge yourself by sharing a more personal feeling and give your company or team a unique insight into your world.
 This role modeling by you will allow employees to feel more comfortable to do the same, creating a more open and positive workplace and increasing employee engagement.

 Encourage Others to Speak Up

 Workplace discrimination is extremely common and can happen for a multitude of reasons: age, race, gender, cultural heritage, sexual identity, and even personality type, to name just a few.

 If someone notices something that seems unfair, encourage them to choose to not just ignore it.
 If someone’s voice is not being included in a meeting, take the extra effort to ask that person’s opinion and include them in the discussion.

 Take steps to create a more fair and equitable workplace, by being a role model for others on how to challenge the status quo.